ben-smith23/twitter_coronavirus/README.md

 ## Code Overview

 <code>map.py</code> processes the zip file for an indiviudal day.
-It tacks the usage of hashtags at the language and country level, creating a zip file for each day and level with all the tweets containing the desired hashtags.
+It tracks the usage of hashtags at the language and country level, creating a zip file for each day and level with all the tweets containing the desired hashtags.

 <code>reduce.py</code> merges the outputs of <code>map.py</code> into a combined file.
 It produces one file for all tweets at the language and one at the country level.